davidroeca/web-app-orchestration-talk/talk/talk.rst

     * create-react-app has a proxy feature that can simplify this
     * But what's actually going on?
     * Middle man
+    * I think it would be helpful if we define some terms first

 ----